Raine Maida: LOOP/POOL

 Maida is a cofounder and director at LOOP/POOL, a Canadian artist-focused and social-forward cannabis brand.
 LOOP/POOL has committed a minimum of five percent of proceeds towards POOL/FUND, a philanthropic organization to support independent Canadian artists who have been underserved or unable to access funding from existing grant programs, and further struggling during the pandemic.

-“I am thrilled to be part of LOOP/POOL’s journey to bring licensed cannabis products to market in support of emerging Canadian talent,” said Minhas.
-“Cannabis is an exciting industry that can be shaped by new innovative and creative partnerships.
-The natural fit between Inner Spirit’s Spiritleaf retail brand and LOOP/POOL will allow us to build on the opportunities to expand the industry and benefit artists.”

 S!NG

 Maida signed on with the S!NG team as their Chief Product Officer, a developer of tools that allow creators to control distribution and monetize their work.
-It launched in March 2021 with the world’s first free mobile application designed to instantly mint NFTs to sell or license online.
-NFTs, or non-fungible tokens, allow artists to create verifiably-unique originals of their work, while protecting intellectual property.
+It launched in March 2021 and was designed to instantly mint NFTs to sell or license online.
 “S!NG is the safest and easiest platform for creators to mint NFTs,” says Maida.
 “There is no better time to be an artist than right now, because we are on the precipice of an artistic revolution where control belongs to the artist.
 This is an industry game changer.”

 Maida said in an interview the app will help artists protect their work and connect with fans in a more efficient way.
 “The ability to sell directly to your fans and monetize that in ways that we never really thought of before, it’s a tectonic shift that’s happening,” he said, explaining that artists who make their work available as an NFT are in charge of the ownership of that content.
 “When you see artists who don’t have a huge following selling completed works [and] when there isn’t that middle-man, fans will engage and participate,” Maida said.
 “It goes back to the day of when we were starting out playing in clubs and you’d put out a signup sheet at the merch table to get emails from fans, why did we want that?
 Because I wanted to talk to them directly.
 And socials, Twitter, Instagram, I think it helped for a minute, but it does dilute that relationship.”